 In this issue:

-Section News, New Products, etc.
+Section News, Book Reviews, etc.

 AES3 (2-channel digital audio), AES10 (MADI), AES14 (analog XLR pin-out) - AES Standards have improved your workflow, and possibly saved your production, more times than you realize.
 AES Standards bring the industry's engineering teams together to insure peak performance and interoperability.